ShreyasP1a/Gradebook/README.md

 In order to run it, (I will make this better) pull the src off the github repository, and import it into eclipse, and then run it

-It should only run on eclipse, as a saftey precaution all the files are stored in the %appdata% so it is not easy for students to access it without prior knowledge of where the files are stored.
+As a safety precaution all the files are stored in the %appdata% so it is not easy for students to access it without prior knowledge of where the files are stored.